qri-io/qri-js/packages/qriswitch/README.md

 - exports both environment variables in `$HOME/.qriswitch/.env`, which makes them available in your shell (see above for how to 'source' this file)
 - uses `launchctl setenv` to make both environment variables available to Qri Desktop

 This has never been tested in Windows or Linux.
+Give it a try and please let us know if you have any trouble by opening a github issue.
 PRs welcome for expansion to other environments.